Navy veteran doing pull-ups for 11 hours, 11 minutes to raise money for those who served - NewsBreak

 The 53-year-old Navy Veteran is doing 11 hours and 11 minutes of pull-ups at a local gym in honor of those who served.

-Brunelli has described himself as a “fitness addict” and started the workout just after midnight.
+Brunelli has described himself as a “fitness addict” and started the workout just after midnight.“It’s still dire:” Louisianans living in dangerous conditions still waiting for federal help months after Hurricane Ida

 The money Brunelli raises will go to Homes for our Troops , an organization that builds specially designed homes for wounded Veterans.